-Vanir’s project and construction management services delivered both Phase I and Phase II successfully.
-During Phase I, a two million gallon reclaimed water reservoir with an influent pump station was constructed.
-Included in this phase were various facility additions: a wet well, an emergency/backup generator, a lift station, an odor scrubber, a new administration building and various piping and electrical work.
+Vanir delivered phase I and phase II of the project successfully.
+During Phase I, a two-million-gallon reclaimed water reservoir with an influent pump station was constructed.
+Included in this phase were various facility additions: a wet well, emergency/backup generator, lift station, odor scrubber, new administration building and various piping and electrical work.